mozilla/network-pulse-api/README.md

 ### `GET /api/pulse/entries/bookmarks` with optional `?format=json`

 Get the list of all entries that have been bookmarked by the currently authenticated user.
-Calling this as anonymous user yields an empty list.
+Calling this as anonymous user yields an object with property `count` equals to `0`.
 As a base URL call this returns an HTML page with formatted result, as url with `?format=json` suffix this results a JSON object for use as data input to applications, webpages, etc.

 ### `GET /api/pulse/login?original_url=<url>`